Second Spanish Republic: 1936 elections

-In the thirty-six hours following the election, sixteen people were killed (mostly by police officers attempting to maintain order or intervene in violent clashes) and thirty-nine were seriously injured, while fifty churches and seventy right wing political centres were attacked or set ablaze.
+In the thirty-six hours following the election, sixteen people were killed and thirty-nine were seriously injured, while fifty churches and seventy right wing political centres were attacked or set ablaze.
 The right had firmly believed, at all levels, that they would win.
-Almost immediately after the results were known, a group of monarchists asked Robles to lead a coup but he refused.
+Almost immediately after the results were known, a group of monarchists asked Robles to lead a coup, but he refused.
 He did, however, ask prime minister Manuel Portela Valladares to declare a state of war before the revolutionary masses rushed into the streets.
 Franco also approached Valladares to propose the declaration of martial law and calling out of the army.
-This was not a coup attempt but more of a "police action" akin to Asturias, as Franco believed the post-election environment could become violent and was trying to quell the perceived leftist threat.
+This was not a coup attempt, but more of a "police action" akin to Asturias, as Franco believed the post-election environment could become violent and was trying to quell the perceived leftist threat.
 Valladares resigned, even before a new government could be formed.
 However, the Popular Front, which had proved an effective election tool, did not translate into a Popular Front government.
-Largo Caballero and other elements of the political left were not prepared to work with the republicans, although they did agree to support much of the proposed reforms.
-Manuel Azaña Díaz was called upon to form a government before the electoral process had come to an end, and he would shortly replace Zamora as president, taking advantage of a constitutional loophole: the Constitution allowed the Cortes to remove the President from office after two early dissolutions, and while the first (1933) dissolution had been partially justified because of the fulfillment of the Constitutional mission of the first legislature, the second one had been a simple bid to trigger early elections.
+Largo Caballero and other elements of the political left were not prepared to work with the republicans, although they did agree to support many of the proposed reforms.
+Manuel Azaña was called upon to form a government before the electoral process had come to an end, and he would shortly replace Zamora as president, taking advantage of a constitutional loophole: the Constitution allowed the Cortes to remove the President from office after two early dissolutions, and while the first (1933) dissolution had been partially justified because of the fulfillment of the Constitutional mission of the first legislature, the second one had been a simple bid to trigger early elections.